tpapp/ScoreAD.jl/README.md

 The literature for *score function* or *likelihood ratio* methods is vast.
 The following are a good starting points.

 - Fu, M. C. (2006).
 Gradient estimation.
-Handbooks in operations research and management science, 13, 575–616.
+Handbooks in operations research and management science, 13, Chapter 19, 575–616.

 - Rubinstein, R. Y., & Kroese, D. P. (2016).
-Simulation and the monte carlo method, Chapter 7.
+Simulation and the Monte Carlo method, Chapter 7.
 John Wiley \& Sons.